ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 met:

-* There is free headroom: If inflight_longterm is set, then BBR remains in ProbeBW_DOWN at least until the volume of in-flight data is less than or equal to a target calculated based on (1 - BBRHeadroom)\*BBR.inflight_longterm.
+* There is free headroom: If inflight_longterm is set, then BBR remains in ProbeBW_DOWN at least until inflight is less than or equal to a target calculated based on (1 - BBRHeadroom)\*BBR.inflight_longterm.
-  The goal of this constraint is to ensure that in cases where loss signals suggest an upper limit on the volume of in-flight data, then the flow attempts to leave some free headroom in the path (e.g. free space in the bottleneck buffer or free time slots in the bottleneck link) that can be used by cross traffic (both for convergence of bandwidth shares and for burst tolerance).
+  The goal of this constraint is to ensure that in cases where loss signals suggest an upper limit on inflight, then the flow attempts to leave some free headroom in the path (e.g. free space in the bottleneck buffer or free time slots in the bottleneck link) that can be used by cross traffic (both for convergence of bandwidth shares and for burst tolerance).

-* The volume of in-flight data is less than or equal to BBR.bdp, i.e. the flow estimates that it has drained any queue at the bottleneck.
+* inflight is less than or equal to BBR.bdp, i.e. the flow estimates that it has drained any queue at the bottleneck.